Can Your iPad Replace Your Laptop?

 The $599 Laptop Alternative: MacBook Neo

-That price puts it surprisingly close to the cost of many iPad setups — especially once you add a keyboard case.
+That price puts it right in the same conversation as many iPad setups, especially once you add a keyboard case.

 Which iPad Should You Get?